juanjocerero/thelounge-plugin-am/README.md

   "response_text": "Of course I've heard of $1!
 It's one of my favorite topics."
 }
 ```
-If a user asks `"have you ever heard of I Have No Mouth And I Must Scream, by Harlan Ellison?"`, the bot will capture `"Taylor Swift"` into `$1` and respond: `"Of course I've heard of I Have No Mouth And I Must Scream, by Harlan Ellison!
+If a user asks `"have you ever heard of I Have No Mouth And I Must Scream, by Harlan Ellison?"`, the bot will respond: `"Of course I've heard of I Have No Mouth And I Must Scream, by Harlan Ellison!
 It's one of my favorite books, and inspired one of my favorite games."`

 ### File location